This is Ray Bernard’s 2020 list of physical security industry product and system hardening guides.

 - Vivotek: Security Information, Security Hardening Guide and Vulnerability Policy.
 On this page you’ll also find information about Vivotek’s alliance with with cybersecurity company TrendMicro, whose IoT Security software Vivotek includes in cameras and NVRs.

 - Zenitel: Its Cybersecurity Hardening Guide is based on best the Center for Internet Security (CIS) Critical Security Controls.
 Additionally, Zenitel is a CIS SecureSuite Member and also provides information about its own cybersecurity practices.
+See the note below, which was inspired by Zenitel’s network planning documentation.

 What Customers Expect